 - Wipe the front element promptly if water spots appear; moisture on glass reduces contrast and creates halos around light sources.

-Light behavior and composition
+Light behaviour and composition

-Tips for travelers and timing differences
+Tips for travellers and timing differences

 - Check weather forecasts for humidity and wind; high moisture reduces clarity, while still air yields crisper reflections of lights.

-- Aim for consistency: keep head level, avoid distortion, and ensure straight lines along riverfront streets; youre aiming for a professional look rather than a rushed snapshot.
+- Aim for consistency: keep head level, avoid distortion, and ensure straight lines along riverfront streets; you're aiming for a professional look rather than a rushed snapshot.

 Practical plan for understanding the scene